 The Board is responsible for governance, overseeing our work to ensure we meet our objectives, and implement our functions and powers.

-The Board also makes sure we’re impartial and independent, so that:
+The Board also makes sure we’re impartial and independent, in a way that:

 The Governor-General appoints all three Board members on Parliament’s recommendation.